 Autodesk Inventor vs Solidworks

 This review is done by Mr. Damien Jovica – Autodesk Business Development Manager at Redstack in Mount Waverley, Victoria, Australia.
-This is a quite subjective opinion, nevertheless it’s very interesting comparison of two competitive softwares.
+Although, it is a quite subjective opinion, yet a very interesting comparison of two competitive software – Autodesk Inventor vs Solidworks.

-With CAD systems constantly changing features, versions, licencing and subscription models, two of the most popular comparisons is between Autodesk Inventor and Solidworks.
-Having used and supplied both, I’ve put together a licencing and feature comparison.
+With CAD systems constantly changing features, versions, licensing and subscription models, two of the most popular comparisons is between Autodesk Inventor and Solidworks.
+Having used and supplied both, I’ve put together a licensing and feature comparison.

 There are four options to purchase Inventor: